 6. Investor Remittance Report

-Reports gross collections, fees retained, and net remittance per investor per month.
-The single most-read document in the package.
+This report covers gross collections, fees retained, and net remittance per investor per month — the single most-read document in the package.

-- Breaks principal, interest, late fees, and prepayment penalties
+- Breaks out principal, interest, late fees, and prepayment penalties

 - Documents servicing fee deductions per the servicing agreement